The Asteroid Mining Corporation

 Our Steps For Opening Up The Resources Of The Solar System

-The Asteroid Mining Company may have ambitious goals but we are starting with small steps that we can use as footholds to climb to high achievements.
+The Asteroid Mining Corporation may have ambitious goals but we are starting with small steps that we can use as footholds to climb to high achievements.
 Everything we build is designed to be scaleable, so that the small asteroid mining probe of today will contain the same technologies as the enormous asteroid crusher of tomorrow.

 Find out more about how we will use the asteroids to build the future.